kyma-project/community/collaboration/sig-core/proposals/event-flow.md

 - Since the backup test already waits for the ServiceInstance, the EventFlow CR does not need to be included in the backup itself.
 It will be recreated by the ApplicationBroker if the ServiceInstance get's created.

-### Retry in application-broker stateless
+### Retry in Application-Broker

-Application-Broker already has [informers](https://github.com/kyma-project/kyma/blob/f2c3b3498f91c22250ddbc7a6a4449b679a40263/components/application-broker/cmd/broker/main.go#L149) on:
-- Applications
-- Service Catalog (which CRs ??)
-- ApplicationMappings
-- Namespaces
+#### Queue-based Application-Broker

+Kyma Environment Broker implements a work queue, where all provisioning operations are stored.
+The queue operations are backed by a Postgres database and populated at [Broker start time](https://github.com/kyma-incubator/compass/blob/cf15310a2ed8f0f90d6ef9d739ab6fb27651a717/components/kyma-environment-broker/cmd/broker/main.go#L159)
+We could implement the same for Application-Broker.
+If a provision request fails, it will get rescheduled (each step in KEB can define the retry interval based on the error).

+Disadvantage: We would need to store some state to keep track of provisioning operations.

+#### Informer-Based Application-Broker

+Implement retries for failed ServiceInstances in Application-Broker:
-We could add an `Informer` for `ServiceInstances` and trigger an update of the failed ServiceInstances which belong to Application-Broker.
+- We could use an `Informer` for `ServiceInstances` and trigger an update of the failed ServiceInstances (only the ones which belong to Application-Broker).
-OSB API mentions an [update REST endpoint](https://github.com/kyma-project/kyma/blob/f2c3b3498f91c22250ddbc7a6a4449b679a40263/components/application-broker/internal/broker/server.go#L143).
+- OSB API mentions an [update REST endpoint](https://github.com/kyma-project/kyma/blob/f2c3b3498f91c22250ddbc7a6a4449b679a40263/components/application-broker/internal/broker/server.go#L143).

-Implementation:
-- Unfortunately, Application-Broker does not implement the endpoint yet.
+  Unfortunately, Application-Broker does not implement the endpoint yet.
 See code endpoints [here](https://github.com/kyma-project/kyma/blob/f2c3b3498f91c22250ddbc7a6a4449b679a40263/components/application-broker/internal/broker/server.go#L143)
-- Finding ServiceInstances belonging to Application-Broker is already done [here](https://github.com/kyma-project/kyma/blob/ed5c61f07e2e22172fcaf045fb55c7bc10336f55/components/event-bus/cmd/mesh-namespaces-migration/serviceinstance.go#L72)

-Disadvantages:
+Disadvantages: The provisioning/deprovisioning endpoints are called by ServiceCatalog.
+We would need to call the the update endpoint from Application-Broker which feels hacky.

 ### Retry in application-broker stateful